 Goal H3.
-The College will develop new and enhanced existing partnership programs with Philadelphia school districts designed to promote students' subsequent enrollment and success in higher education in general, and at CCP specifically.
+The College will develop new and enhanced existing partnership programs with the Philadelphia school district and other Philadelphia schools designed to promote students' subsequent enrollment and success in higher education in general, and at CCP specifically.

 - a.
 Dual enrollment programs will be expanded in size and programmatic scope. - b.
 Programs focused on preparing high school students for the transition to college will be expanded. - c.
-CCP institute programs for high school students with special interests, such as computer technology, will be developed.
+CCP institute programs for high school students with special interests, such as computer technology, will be developed. - d.

-- d.
 Programs such as the Advanced Tech at College (ATC) Program will be successful and used as a model for future program development. - e.
 Middle-school-level programs with a focus on creating interest in attending higher education after high school will be developed and offered.